camfam17/Single-Cell-RNA-Simulation/README.md

 ```

 You are welcome to hide those files so that they will be generated from scratch.
-Please note in some cases, like trainnig the scDesign2 model on the full dataset, can take 12-24 hours.
+Please note in some cases, like training the scDesign2 model on the full dataset, can take 12-24 hours.
 Simulations can take up to 20 minutes on the full dataset at the higher sequencing depths.
 The files in the "setup/" folder contain R scripts that can be executed in a non-interactive setting (unlike notebooks).
 These scripts can be use to train and fit models, run certain analyses and save them to disk to later be loaded by the notebooks.

+## Figures
+Figures that appear in the report are in "data/plots"